Term bases - Inside an entry

 • No: Use this value to set the case sensitivity of the selected term base entry to insensitive.
 No matter how the term is typed in the source text, the results will include the same term written either in small caps or in capital letters, or both.
 Case is simply not relevant with this setting.

-Forbidden term: You can make a term 'forbidden'.
-A forbidden term indicates how a term should not be translated.
-It makes sense to add target-language terms to an entry and make them forbidden.
-If a source term is set to forbidden, it will not appear on the Translation results pane.
-If a target term is set to forbidden, it will appear on the Translation results pane in black.
-The use of forbidden terms can automatically be checked for.
+Forbidden term: A forbidden term indicates how a term should not be translated.
+If a source term is forbidden, it will not appear on the Translation results pane.
+If a target term is forbidden, it will appear on the Translation results pane in black.
+A forbidden term is never highlighted.

 Properties that provide information